 - Chicken Thigh (3 oz.): Fat 13g, Saturated fat 3.5g, Protein 21g, Iron 6%

-Additionally, chicken thighs are often a little more affordable than chicken breasts.
-And, because of the slightly higher fat content, they are less likely to dry out when cooking and have more flavor than chicken breasts.
+Chicken thighs are often more affordable than chicken breasts.
+And, because of the slightly higher fat content, they are have more flavor and are less likely to dry out when cooking.

-Although I personally prefer chicken thighs, I’m not advocating one is better than the other.
-In my opinion, no single food is good or bad.
-Feel free to use either in this recipe and most other chicken recipes. 🙂
+Although I prefer to use chicken thighs, I’m not saying one is better than the other.
+We each have unique nutritional needs, and in my opinion, no single food is good or bad.
+Feel free to use either in this and most other chicken recipes. 🙂

 To make Low FODMAP Moroccan Chicken you will need:

 - Garlic-infused olive oil is a FODMAP-friendly way to add garlicky flavor.
 It’s my go-to low FODMAP garlic substitute.